Agent configuration reference

 tag: redirectionio-agent

-Start-defined configuration file¶
+Start-defined configuration file

-While the agent will start using a /etc/redirectionio/agent.yml
+By default, the agent will start using a /etc/redirectionio/agent.yml

 or $HOME/.redirectionio/agent.yml